Fan fiction: Mary Sue

 A Mary Sue, also known as MS, is a term which editors and writers credit as originating in Star Trek fan fiction and later becoming part of the mainstream.
 In early fan fiction, a common plot was a minor member of the USS Enterprises crew saving the life of Kirk or Spock, often being rewarded with a sexual relationship as a result.
 The term "Mary Sue", which originated in a parody of stories in the wish fulfillment genre, often refers to an idealized or overpowered character who lacks flaws and is often seen as a representation of the author.

 One true pairing (OTP)

 An abbreviation of the term "one true pairing", referring to a person's favorite ship.
 OT3, OT4, and so on is the term used for a polyamorous OTP.

 One shot

 A standalone piece of writing, as opposed to a multichapter work.

 Real person fiction (RPF)

 Stories about real people, usually celebrities, rather than fictional characters.
-The book After by Anna Todd, later adapted into a film of the same name, was originally a real person fan fiction about One Direction member Harry Styles.
+Real person fiction is sometimes edited and published as original fiction.
+For example, the book After by Anna Todd, later adapted into a film of the same name, was originally a real person fan fiction about One Direction member Harry Styles.